mhu870925/shattered-pixel-dungeon/docs/video-action-tool.md

 The `tools/video_action_builder.py` script turns a short MP4 (ideally ~8 seconds) into a Shattered Pixel Dungeon-friendly sprite sheet and manifest.
 It wraps `ffmpeg` and `ffprobe` to keep the workflow consistent.

+The defaults assume a typical 1280×720 source clip and downscale each sampled frame into a small square (16×16 by default) while preserving the original aspect ratio and padding to fit the target size.

 ## Prerequisites
 - Python 3.8+
 - `ffmpeg` and `ffprobe` available on your PATH